Meghavi-Patel/meghavi-patel.github.io/README.md

 - 🌱 I’m currently working as Full-stack Java Development

-- ❓ Ask me about anything related to the MERN stack and related technologies
+- ❓ Ask me about anything related to the Java, Springboot, Angular stack and related technologies

 - ⚡ Fun fact: I use tabs over spaces